 Master's degree programs in literature prepare students to work as writers, secondary school teachers or in any other field that requires individuals who can communicate effectively.
 Literature programs leading to master's degrees may or may not require that students write a thesis in which they conduct extensive research on a specific literary topic or theory.
-Students who wish to teach English literature in secondary school must also complete courses in education in order to find work as English teachers or professors.

 Literature students may wish to keep the following considerations in mind when deciding on a school:

 - Prospective students enrolling in a research-based program should make sure that there are faculty members with whom they share research interests who can act as advisors.

 - Students may wish to consider available specializations in a literature program, such as concentrations in creative writing, linguistics or poetry.

 - Students who work full time or have other responsibilities may prefer applying to schools offering online and other distance education opportunities.

 - Students interested in teaching careers may seek a graduate degree program that provides them with the opportunity to simultaneously earn master's degrees in both literature and education.

 Masters of Arts (MA) programs may be offered in literature or in English with a concentration in literature.
 These MA programs are typically research-based, combining advanced lectures and seminars in literature-related topics with faculty-supervised research in a particular interest area.
 Some programs also require students to study and demonstrate proficiency in a foreign language.
 In most programs, the capstone project is a research-based thesis, and students may also need to pass a comprehensive exam.
 While some of these programs can be completed in as little as a year, others require at least two years of full-time study.
 Some schools offer part-time study options and evening or online classes to meet the needs of working professionals.

 Master of Fine Arts in Creative Writing Programs